0X-JonMichaelGalindo/LimnJS/documentation/outlines.md

 Why are LimnJS's primitives so different from JavaScript and TypeScript?

 1. Because outlines are so permissive, LimnJS needs stricter primitives.
-2. Plus, these distinct primitives eliminate hard-to-track-down errors in the kind of code I write, specifically.
+2. These distinct primitives eliminate hard-to-track-down errors.
+    Code, that expects numbers especially statistics, should be able to throw an error on receiving NaN or Infinity.
+In vanilla JavaScript, no such error is possible.

 In addition to these primitives, you may use the following array-like JavaScript objects as types.
 However!
 These will also fit type:"object", so be aware.